On the allocation of multiple divisible assets to players with different utilities: Properties and complexity

-Table \ref{1case} presents a scenario with three players and seven commodities.
-Here, the utility of the commodity for each player is given in rows 3-5 of the table, and the ideal points of the players are $(24.2, 83.3, 103.2)$, respectively.
-The allocations of the commodities for each player according to Raiffa are in rows 7-9, and the allocations according to Aumman are in rows 11-13.
-The final allocation for each player according to Raiffa and Aumann are given in rows 16-18.
+The utility of an asset is not transferable; therefore, the allocation matrix depends highly on the utility of each asset to the player.
+Table \ref{1case} presents a scenario with three players and seven assets.
+Here, the utility of the assets for each player is given in rows 3-5 of the table, and the ideal points of the players are $(24.2, 83.3, 103.2)$, respectively.
+The allocations of the assets for each player according to RBS are in rows 7-9, and the allocations according to TR are in rows 11-13.
+The final allocation for each player according to the RBS and TR are given in rows 15-17.
 Similar results are shown for a different scenario in Table \ref{2case}, where the ideal points of the players are $(21.2, 51.4, 74)$, respectively.
-However, the allocations for each player in scenario II are higher than in scenario I, due to the fact that most of the player's utility is concentrated in different commodities (scenario II).
+However, the allocations for each player in scenario II are higher than in scenario I, due to the fact that most of the players, utility is concentrated in different assets (scenario II).
 In the case of more than two players, allocating at least half of the ideal points to all players is sometimes not feasible (scenario I).
-In this case, the Aumann bargaining solution either allocates half of the claim to the player with the weakest ideal point half or allocates the utility equally among all the players.
+In this case, the Talmud rule solution either allocates half of the claim to the player with the weakest ideal point or allocates the utility equally among all the players.